oracle-livelabs/converged/microservices-txeventq-kafka/intro/intro.md

 * The third Lab will use Oracle Transactional Event Queues (TxEventQ) and okafka library and demonstrate the Kafka compatibility of TxEventQ.
 Also, this module has the same Spring Boot producer and consumer microservices but uses okafka in place of Kafka libraries and TxEventQ in the database in place of Kafka broker.

 * The fourth Lab will interconnect the Kafka broker and the Oracle Transactional Event Queues (TxEventQ), applying Kafka connector and Oracle Database Messaging libraries.
-This laboratory demonstrates the interoperability between the two brokers, with events flowing from the Kafka side to TxEventQ, finally consumed at the TxEventQ side.
+This lab demonstrates the interoperability between the two brokers, with events flowing from the Kafka side to TxEventQ, consumed at the TxEventQ side.

 ### Prerequisites